MikroTik API

 Can RouterOS API and RADIUS coexist?

 Yes.
 Some workflows belong in RADIUS, while others may need direct RouterOS API action.
-ISPAgents should support both according to the network design.
+ISPAgents should validate both according to the network design.

 Should all commands run automatically?